 Granuheap#

-This example simulates the flow of a cohesive granular material inside a Granuheap instrument using the discrete element method (DEM).
-For more detailed information on the concepts and physical meaning of the parameters in Lethe, we strongly recommend visiting DEM parameters.
+This example simulates the flow of a cohesive granular material inside a Granuheap instrument using the discrete element method (DEM) solver of Lethe.
+For more detailed information on the concepts and physical meaning of the parameters, we strongly recommend visiting DEM parameters.

 Features#